The Shellback Ceremony

 Depending upon the tradition of the ship, there may also be the Royal Herald, the Royal Navigator, the Royal Chaplain, the Royal Judge, Attorneys and other personages. (this is, after all, supposed to be fun).
 The remaining participating Shellbacks dress up as pirates (or beach bums, as it suits them), and “maintain order” of the pollywogs for the duration of King Neptune’s visit.

 After breakfast, which is made special for the Pollywogs to eat (have you ever had coffee made from sea water?
 Yuck!), the Pollywogs get into the Uniform of the day – usually wearing their clothes inside out and / or backwards - and perform a variety of activities which might involve crawling across the deck (or crawl through a tube) strewn with objectionable debris (quite often consisting of that uneatable breakfast that was served to the Pollywogs) on their way to present themselves to King Neptune.

 Prior to appearing before King Neptune, various members of his court may have specific tasks for various pollywogs.
 Such as the Royal Doctor making sure that a wog is properly treated for, say bad breath (and let me say, if he didn’t have bad breath before – after drinking that potion, he will).
 Or a visit to the Royal Barber.

-Next, the Pollywogs kneel before the King and kiss the royal baby’s belly (according to some accounts is the baby’s belly covered in grease – I heard of one instance where Chinese Mustard was used.
-On my first ship, the Royal Baby had a cherry in his navel).
+Next, the Pollywogs kneel before the King and kiss the royal baby’s belly (according to some accounts is the baby’s belly covered in grease, or other condiment such as Chinese Mustard.
+Often, if the navel is big enough on the "baby", there may be small fruit lodged in it.

 Then accused appears before King Neptune, who sits in judgment (or, if there is one, the Royal Judge handles most of the appearances and hands off to King Neptune the “special cases”) and pronounces any “punishment” to be handed out.